How to find a business partner

 You can meet investors at networking events, but you could also start online.

 For angel investment, The Angel Investment Network has a large database of investors who are keen to help with every aspect of starting a business.
-Or for VC and private equity investors, take a look out our Investor Directory.

 The benefits of having a business partner